 Read More: Rocamadour France – 9 Amazing Reasons to Visit.
 I wonder if one of them is the famous cheese?!

-Le Saint-Félicien (AOC): A Best French Cheese
+14. Le Saint-Félicien (AOC): A Best French Cheese

 Le Saint-Félicien, from the Rhônes-Alpes region of France, is a very soft cow’s milk cheese that is often sold in a round terra cotta dish.
 As it is almost runny, the dish helps it keep its shape.
 Le Saint-Félicien has a very mild, almost buttery, flavour and pairs beautifully with a crusty baguette.

-Cheeses In France: Tips To Enjoy
+Famous Cheeses Of France: Tips To Enjoy

 Getting Ready:

 Take the cheeses from France that you have selected out of the fridge about an hour before eating.
 This should get the cheeses nicely to room temperature.
 Arrange the cheeseboard right away to avoid the runny cheeses sticking to the paper.
-Been there.
-Why waste a morsel of a delectable cheese from France?
+Why waste a morsel of delectable cheese from France?

 When To Serve Your Cheeses From France: